Phenzic/technical-writing-bounty/drafts/build_a_dao_on_fuel/draft.md

 ```

 ### 4. Creating the DAO Contract
-For the entire use case of this tutoria, we'll consider a creating a DAO for a local community of builders (), The DAO wil be resposible for managing all funds and proposals for community projects.
+For the entire use case of this tutorial, we'll consider creating a DAO for a local community of builders (); the DAO will be responsible for managing all funds and proposals for community projects.
 We'll call it **ComunityBuidDao**.
-This name is not neccesariliy encoded into the contract it is what we will call the community.
+This name is not necessarily encoded into the contract.
+It is what we will call the community.

 To define the functions in your Dao contract, copy and paste the code below.
 In the next few steps, you will create and understand each function in the DAO contract.